 “I have set so many things straight today”, he thought, “why not patch up with my wife too?”
 He replayed the fight in his mind and realized that it was entirely his own fault.

-He had lost temper way too quickly because of getting fired from the job.
-He was just releasing his frustration on to his wife.
+He had lost his temper way too quickly because of getting fired from the job.
+He was just releasing his frustration onto his wife.
 He decided that he would apologize and sort it out with her as soon she returned from work.

 He then made a plan to find another job- a task that he was procrastinating on for too long because of believing that his previous company would call him back.
 By now, he was feeling like a million bucks!

 Bad mood is just a warning